nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 ThreeGppSpectrumPropagationLossModel
 ####################################

-The class ThreeGppSpectrumPropagationLossModel extends the SpectrumPropagationLossModel interface and enables the modeling of frequency dependent propagation phenomena.
-The main method is DoCalcRxPowerSpectralDensity, which takes as input the power spectral density (PSD) of the transmitted signal, the mobility models of the transmitting node and receiving node, and returns the PSD of the received signal.
+The class ThreeGppSpectrumPropagationLossModel implements the PhasedArraySpectrumPropagationLossModel interface and enables the modeling of frequency dependent propagation phenomena while taking into account the specific pair of the antenna array at the transmitter and the receiver.
+The main method is DoCalcRxPowerSpectralDensity, which takes as input the power spectral density (PSD) of the transmitted signal, the mobility models of the transmitting node and receiving node, and the antenna array of the transmitting node, and of the receiving node.
+Finally, it returns the PSD of the received signal.

 Procedure used to compute the PSD of to compute the PSD of the received signal:

 1. Retrieve the beamforming vectors
 To account for the beamforming, ThreeGppSpectrumPropagationLossModel has to retrieve the beamforming vectors of the transmitting and receiving antennas.
-The method DoCalcRxPowerSpectralDensity uses m_deviceAntennaMap to obtain the antenna objects associated to the transmitting and receiving devices, and calls the method GetCurrentBeamformingVector to retrieve the beamforming vectors.
+The method DoCalcRxPowerSpectralDensity uses the antenna objects that are passed as parameters for both the transmitting and receiving devices, and calls the method GetCurrentBeamformingVector to retrieve the beamforming vectors of these antenna objects.
-For each device using the channel, the m_deviceAntennaMap contains the associated antenna object of type PhasedArrayModel.
-Since the mapping is one-to-one, the model supports a single antenna object for each device.
-The m_deviceAntennaMap has to be initialized by inserting the device-antenna pairs using the method AddDevice.

 2. Retrieve the channel matrix
 The ThreeGppSpectrumPropagationLossModel relies on the ThreeGppChannelModel class